Netflix/conductor/java-sdk/workflow_sdk.md

 Dynamic workflows are executed by specifying the workflow definition along with the execution and does not require registering the workflow on the server before executing.

 ##### Use cases for dynamic workflows
-1. Each workflow run is unique
+1. Each workflow run has a unique workflow definition
 2. Workflows are defined based on the user data and cannnot be modeled ahead of time statically

 ```java